7.6 Mechanisms of early detection and signposting of young people facing health risks

 The Budget of the Republic of North Macedonia for the Ministry of Health for 2021 is 6.779.816 MKD (Буџет на Република Северна Македонија 2021).
 For comparison, the budget for the same Ministry in 2020 was 7.112.872 MKD.

 Financing of health in general, including mental health services has seen contrasting trends.
-In addition to Ministry of Health as policy and decision maker, the main funding comes from Health Insurance Fund (HIF), an entity responsible for purchasing health services, including mental health.
+In addition to the Ministry of Health as policy and decision maker, the main funding comes from Health Insurance Fund (HIF), an entity responsible for purchasing health services, including mental health.
 Ambulatory services are reimbursed using global budgets and a capped fee-for-service payment system.
 Primary care providers are paid based on a mix of capitation and achievement of preventive health targets.

 However, there is no data on specific activities dedicated to mental health of youth.

-Funding for CSO activities is donor based, making programs largely dependent on external funding and therefore lack of sustainability of established activities and their continuity and upgrade.
+Funding for CSO activities is donor based, making programs largely dependent on external funding and therefore lack sustainability of established activities and their continuity and upgrade.